cssu/cssu.ca-old/firstyearguide/index.md

 - [CS Career Questions Reddit](https://www.reddit.com/r/cscareerquestions/)
 - Also, read the department emails that you get as they have awesome information.

-**_Disclaimer_**: On Reddit the most vocal are the ones who complain and often failed.
-You can still find lots of good information and discussion but you need to pay attention and avoid the trolls/edgey comments.
-Make sure you are well informed.
+**_Disclaimer_**: On Reddit, the most vocal accounts often tend to be those of students who are misinformed.
+You can still find lots of good information and discussions on the UofT subreddit, but you need to learn how to filter through the misinformed comments and avoid the trolls.
+Always make sure you are well informed.

 ## Finances